Two-Kay/plushiesMod/README.md

 Put the repository in your `RimWorld/Mods` folder.
 The assembly references in `Plushies.csproj` are relative paths that expect the mod to be located here.
 On Windows+Steam the mods folder will be at `C:\Program Files (x86)\Steam\steamapps\common\RimWorld\Mods`.
 The mod will be listed in the Rimworld UI with a folder icon next to it (unlike the steam workshop versions which have a steam icon).

 For developing in Visual Studio Code: If you open the `Source/Plushies` folder, it should autodetect that it's a C# project and download the necessary plugins.
-You can then run `dotnet build` in a terminal to build the Rimworld 1.4 assembly for the mod.
+You can then run `dotnet build` in a terminal to build the Rimworld 1.5 assembly for the mod.
+If it fails to automatically download the necessary plugins, you can install the .NET SDK on [https://dotnet.microsoft.com/en-us/download/visual-studio-sdks](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks), make sure to install .NET 6.0 as any other version may not be supported.

 ## Changelog